 DeskForeman

-That's a savings of $29,000 to $52,000 per year, and the AI employee does more than the receptionist: estimation, proposals, contracts, proactive follow-ups, escalation alerts, and pipeline coaching.
+The cost difference is material, and the AI front office covers work a receptionist usually cannot: qualification, estimate prep, follow-ups, operator-visible risk flags, and pipeline visibility.
 For a residential contractor doing $500K-$2M in annual revenue, that savings alone can fund a major equipment upgrade or marketing push.

 The bottom line

 Hiring a receptionist makes sense for large contractors with high call volume and a full office staff.
-For solo operators and small crews in the 1-15 employee range, an AI employee like DeskForeman delivers more capability at 10-15% of the cost, available 24/7, with no HR overhead, no sick days, and no training period.
-The math is straightforward: $499/mo for everything, versus $2,500-4,000/mo for phone answering only.
+For solo operators and small crews in the 1-15 employee range, an AI front office like DeskForeman delivers more capability at 10-15% of the cost, available 24/7, with no HR overhead, no sick days, and no training period.
+The math is straightforward: watched pilot access for front-office coverage, versus $2,500-4,000/mo for phone answering only.

-Watch DeskForeman handle a customer from first text to signed contract, or try it right now.
+Watch DeskForeman handle a customer from first text to builder-approved next step, or try it right now.